OpenEugene/fist-to-five-slack-emoji/README.md

----
-title: PROPOSAL: We use fist-to-5 consensus-based decision making."
+PROPOSAL: We use fist-to-5 consensus-based decision making."
 ---

 Template from Code for Boston - feel free to copy!

 Repo and Markdown version from OpenEugene - MIT Lincese!

 Why